 Isabel Nino de Guzman, Ph.D., CSAT-S, Psychologist

-Dr. Nino de Guzman works as licensed psychologist for the male Gentle Path program and the women's Willow House program at The Meadows, participating in direct patient care and supervising CSAT professionals from The Meadows organization.
-She trained under Dr. Patrick Carnes' direct supervision and has worked with him conducting research in the field of sex addiction since 2006.
+Dr. Nino de Guzman works as a licensed psychologist for the male Gentle Path program and the women’s Willow House program at The Meadows, participating in direct patient care and supervising CSAT professionals from The Meadows organization.
+She trained under Dr. Patrick Carnes’ direct supervision and has worked with him conducting research in the field of sex addiction since 2006.
 Dr. Nino de Guzman has previously held jobs at two of the most reputable programs for addiction treatment in the United States.
 She brings a wealth of clinical experience from her career in Peru as a professor and researcher and is author and co-author of several publications.
 At The Meadows, she conducts specialized psychosexual assessments for patients with sexually addictive behaviors, intimacy disorders, and complex trauma.
 Dr. Nino de Guzman has brought into the programs her vast experience on dual disorders and utilizes evidence-based practices to treat patients, knowing the unique patterns of interaction between sexual addiction, mental health disorders, and maladaptive personality patterns.

 Rob Wallace, MSN, RN, ASAT, Director of Nursing

 Rob Wallace is the Director of Nursing at Gentle Path at the Meadows & Willow House at the Meadows.
 He also serves as Meadows Behavioral Healthcare Nursing Coordinator interfacing with nursing staff throughout the MBH system.
-He earned his Master of Science in Nursing with focus on Nurse Executive and completed Associate Sex Addiction Therapist (ASAT) certification in 2016.
-Rob has worked in addiction recovery since 2003, and remains active volunteering with Wickenburg Lions Club, Wickenburg Chamber of Commerce (Tip of the Stethoscope Award for 2017, Volunteer of the year - 2010), Wickenburg Unified School District, HOSA, and as advocate for nursing issues at the AZ Senate and House of Representatives engaging around Behavioral Health and Substance Use Disorder issues.
+He earned his Master of Science in Nursing with a focus on Nurse Executive and completed Associate Sex Addiction Therapist (ASAT) certification in 2016.
+Rob has worked in addiction recovery since 2003, and remains active volunteering with Wickenburg Lions Club, Wickenburg Chamber of Commerce (Tip of the Stethoscope Award for 2017, Volunteer of the year – 2010), Wickenburg Unified School District, HOSA, and as an advocate for nursing issues at the AZ Senate and House of Representatives engaging around Behavioral Health and Substance Use Disorder issues.